 How can a parent monitor the recovery of their child without making it seem like they do not trust their child?

 “One thing we do discuss with our clients is the topic of trust.
 Most of the teens we help talk about losing trust and what it will take to regain it and rebuild family relationships.
 We try to help them understand that there will be a level of mistrust when they return home, especially if there has been a lot of dishonesty and harmful behavior while the teen was using.
 The most important thing we stress is open communication.
 Check in with your teen regularly, organize family activities to help keep them busy and spend time with them and stick to the rules and boundaries you set up with your teen.”

 A lot of teens abuse legal drugs right in their home.
 How can parents or guardians keep teens safe from their everyday medications?

 “This issue comes up often during our family education groups and family therapy sessions.
 Parents need to stay up to date on the over-the-counter and prescription medications that are often abused.
 Avoid purchasing those products, and if that is not possible, some parents have chosen to lock up these medications.”

 Don’t see your question here?
 See all questions and responses here or contact us.
-Gateway offers treatment programs for adolescents and provides both the patient and their loved ones the resources to understand addiction and begin the road to recovery.
-With individualized plans for Residential Treatment, Outpatient programs and aftercare, we’ll help you find a program that’s right for you.
+Gateway offers online treatment programs for adolescents and provides both the patient and their loved ones the resources to understand addiction and begin the road to recovery.

 If you or your teen is struggling with teen substance abuse, give Gateway a call at 877.505.4673.